Cadasta/cadasta-docs/en/geoodkcollect.md

 # Geographical Open Data Kit \(GeoODK\) Collect User Guide

-As well as with ODK as described in the section before, it is also possible to collect data using Geographical ODK application for Android devices (unfortunately not available yet for Apple devices).
+In addition to ODK Collect, it is also possible to collect data using the GeoODK application for Android devices (unfortunately not available yet for Apple devices).
 To get started, please [download GeoODK Collect](https://play.google.com/store/apps/details?id=com.geoodk.collect.android) from the Google Play Store, or wherever you acquire your applications.

 ## **Initial Setup**